Maximality of Galois actions for abelian and hyperkahler varieties: Group theoretic preliminaries

-Every split group is already unramified.
-The groups ${}^2A'_r$, ${}^2D_r$, ${}^3D_4$, and ${}^2E_6$ also have hyperspecial vertices \cite[\S 4.3]{Ti79} and are therefore unramified.
-To see that in the remaining cases, $\bG$ becomes unramified over every totally ramified extension of specified degree $d$, we examine the explicit descriptions \cite[\S 4.4]{Ti79}.
-The cases ${}^2C_{2m}$ and ${}^2E_7$ are inner forms of a split group (since $C_{2m}$ and $E_7$ have no non-trivial outer automorphisms) and therefore split over every extension of some degree $d$ by Proposition~\ref{inner}.
-The same is true for ${}^3E_6$, since its index ${}^1E_{6,2}^{16}$ has presuperscript $1$.
-The quaternionic orthogonal groups ${}^2 D''_{2m}$ and ${}^4D_{2m}$ become ordinary orthogonal groups after passage to any ramified quadratic extension of $F$ since each such extension splits the quaternion algebra over $F$.
-This leaves the cases of orthogonal groups of quadratic forms.
+To see that in the remaining cases ${}^2B_s, {}^2D'_t, {}^2 D''_{2s}, {}^4D_{2n}$, the group $\bG$ becomes unramified over every $F^{\mathrm{t}}$ in (iii), we examine the explicit descriptions \cite[\S 4.4]{Ti79} which classifies every every central isogeny class of absolutely simple groups over $F$.
+The quaternionic orthogonal groups ${}^2 D''_{2s}$ and ${}^4D_{2n}$ become ordinary orthogonal groups after passage to any ramified quadratic extension of $F$ since each such extension splits the quaternion algebra over $F$.
+This leaves the cases of orthogonal groups of quadratic forms including ${}^2B_s$ and ${}^2D'_t$.